qserena/05-use-toggle-with-menu-component/README.md

 - React

 ## Live link
-This implementation is NOT deployed anywhere, yet.
+This implementation is NOT deployed anywhere.